Get a quote in minutes – not weeks or months.

 In addition, we help our clients with all lines of P&C as well as employee benefits and key person insurance.

 We wrote this guide to help you, the reader, understand both the basics of startup insurance as well as some more advanced considerations.
 Our hope is that you walk away from this article a more empowered buyer, with a better understanding of the risk you can transfer to other parties via Embroker’s Startup Insurance program.

 If you’d like help, we’d invite you to talk with a broker or get started by creating an Embroker account.

-Finally, if you are involved with a venture-backed startup, you can get market leading D&O, EPLI and Fiduciary Liability insurance in less than 60 seconds through the Embroker Startup Program – click here to get an instant quote.
+Finally, if you are involved with a venture-backed startup, you can get market leading D&O, EPLI and Fiduciary Liability insurance in minutes, not weeks through the Embroker Startup Program – click here to get an instant quote.

 Deciding on Insurance for Your Startup Business

 Thoughtful diligence needs to go into the process of not only deciding on the type of business insurance your startup needs but also how and from which channels to procure the insurance.

 What type of insurance best fits your startup?
 What is the appropriate amount of coverage?
 What is a fair value for insurance?
 Who should you consult before buying?
 All of these questions need answering, which is exactly what this guide plans on doing.

 Many startups perceive insurance as a luxury, something that they will look into once they feel that they are much further along in the company’s lifecycle.
 However, this is not the right approach to take.
 Any business, small or large, that is serious about sustainable growth should not postpone the process of purchasing the right coverage.